WarrenWatts/ESET-Capstone-Input-Device-Microcontroller/README.md

 - Toggling the input device's LED

 ## Notes
-This project was programmed in VS Code with the ESP-IDF extension.
+- This project was programmed in VS Code with the ESP-IDF extension.
 The device utilized was an ESP32-S3-DevKitC-1-N8R2.
+- The cJSON library was utilized and added directly into the project.